tpm2-software/tpm2-tools/man/tpm2_getekcertificate.1.md

   * **-x**, **\--offline**:

     This flags the tool to operate in an offline mode.
-In that the certificates can be retrieved for supplied ek public that do not belong to the platform the tool is run on.
+In that the certificates can be retrieved for supplied EK public that do not belong to the platform the tool is run on.
 Useful in factory provisioning of multiple platforms that are not individually connected to the Internet.
 In such a scenario a single Internet facing provisioning server can utilize this tool in this mode.
+This forces the tool to not look for the EK certificates on the NV indices.

-  * **ARGUMENT** the command line argument specifies the URL address for the ek certificate portal.
+  * **ARGUMENT** the command line argument specifies the URL address for the EK certificate portal.
+This forces the tool to not look for the EK certificates on the NV indices.

 ## References